wp-plugins/miniorange-login-openid/readme.txt

 One-click login to your WordPress site using social login applications like Google, Facebook, LinkedIn, Instagram, Amazon, Salesforce, Windows Live.
 This means, if your user is logged in to Google, user can comment on any blog or site by simply clicking the `google icon` - no username or password is explicitly required!
 Simply enable Social Login, *no setup* of application is required and you are done.

 = Social Sharing =
 Allow anyone to easily share your website content using their favorite social sharing applications.
 Social Sharing applications include Facebook, Twitter, Google+, Pinterest, Reddit.
 Customize your social sharing buttons to suit to your website's theme.
+Social sharing on homepage includes sharing with content or excerpt.
+Simply enable Social Login, and you are done.

 See the <a href="https://wordpress.org/plugins/miniorange-login-openid/screenshots/">Screenshots</a> section for visuals on social sharing.